ShauryaP12/BulletHellGame/README.md

 Really simple bullet hell game using Swing (Java)

-#Controls
+-Controls
+-
 Arrows keys to move
 Shooting is automatic,
 X to clear bombs
 R to restart if you die

-#Info
+-Info
 ~Score goes up the longer you survive
--Pink is regular enemy
+-Pink is a regular enemy
 -Orange is Boss
+-